Quojo-Steve/Quojo-Steve/README.md

 # 💫 About Me:
-I'm currently working on a hotel management system<br>I use Django for my backend<br>I use React, Html & Css & Js for frontend
+I'm currently working on bettering my C#<br>I use Django for my backend<br>I use React, Html & Css & Js for frontend

 ## 🌐 Socials: